 Many of us are undoubtedly working from home or at least in some sort of hybrid capacity.
 When working in teams remotely, it can get difficult and frustrating at times because of lags in communication and synchronization.
-But with the technology available to us, working remote is possible and gives us the same results of working in person.
-Additionally since the Covid-19 pandemic, many industries have transitioned to remote and hybrid work.
-The technology and software tailored to those who work remote and hybrid have exploded.
+But with the technology available to us, working remotely is possible and gives us the same results as working in person.
+Additionally, since the Covid-19 pandemic, many industries have transitioned to remote and hybrid work.
+The technology and software tailored to those who work remotely and hybrid have exploded.
 There are so many online tools and technology that help us work successfully no matter where we work from and the distance.

 When leading remote teams, it gets tricky, especially when you have to learn to adapt to solely (at times) communicating through video conferencing systems and other tools.
-But if you think about it, working collaboratively remote or hybrid isn’t that different to in-person communication.
+But if you think about it, working collaboratively remotely or hybrid isn’t that different from in-person communication.
 For example, most of us were relying on emails to communicate with coworkers anyways.
 We were basically using “remote technology” to communicate with our teams and coworkers!
-The thing to think about when leading remote teams is to adapt certain habits and seamlessly synchronize teamwork and communication within a remote capacity.
+The thing to think about when leading remote teams is to adopt certain habits and seamlessly synchronize teamwork and communication within a remote capacity.

 Here are a few things to get you started so you can lead your teams successfully.